- How is gestational trophoblastic disease treated?

 Methotrexate: Chemotherapy with methotrexate alone can be used in most women with low-risk disease.
 The methotrexate can be given as an injection into a vein or a muscle every day for 5 days.
 This can be repeated again after a rest period based on the HCG level.
 Another way to give methotrexate is to give a larger dose once a week.
 Again, the treatment is continued as long as needed, based on the HCG level.

 Another option is to give methotrexate along with folinic acid (also called leucovorin).
 Leucovorin is not a chemo drug, but instead is a type of vitamin related to folic acid that reduces the toxic effects of methotrexate.
 In this course of treatment, methotrexate is given on days 1, 3, 5, and 7, and leucovorin is given on days 2, 4, 6, and 8.
-Each cycle has 8 days of drug treatment, followed by a rest period.
+Each cycle has 8 days of drug treatment, followed usually by a 7 day rest period and then the cycle is repeated.
 This method has more treatment days, so it may be less convenient.
 In all cases, methotrexate is given in cycles that are repeated until blood levels of HCG remain normal for a few weeks.
 Vitamins such as folic acid can make methotrexate less effective and so should not be taken with this drug unless directed by your doctor.

 Actinomycin-D: Another option is to give actinomycin-D instead of methotrexate.
 This drug may be especially useful in patients with liver problems, because it is less toxic to the liver than is methotrexate.
 Actinomycin-D is given in a vein (intravenously, or IV) every day for 5 days, followed by several days without treatment.
 It is also given as a larger single dose once every 2 weeks.
 This schedule seems to have fewer side effects while still working well.
 Either way, the cycles are repeated until HCG levels have stayed in the normal range for several weeks.